NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

-The output log files will contain performance numbers for the FastPitch model (number of output mel-spectrogram frames per second, reported as `generator_frames/s w `) and for WaveGlow (number of output samples per second, reported as ` waveglow_samples/s `).
+The output log files will contain performance numbers for the FastPitch model (number of output mel-spectrogram frames per second, reported as `generator_frames/s w `) and for WaveGlow (nuber of output samples per second, reported as ` waveglow_samples/s `).
 The `inference.py` script will run a few warm-up iterations before running the benchmark.
 Inference will be averaged over 100 runs, as set by the `REPEATS` env variable.